aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 # Module `0x1::stake`

-Validator lifecycle:
-1. Prepare a validator node set up and call stake::initialize_validator
-2. Once ready to deposit stake (or have funds assigned by a staking service in exchange for ownership capability), call stake::add_stake (or *_with_cap versions if called from the staking service)
-3. Call stake::join_validator_set (or _with_cap version) to join the active validator set.
-Changes are effective in the next epoch.
-4. Validate and gain rewards.
-The stake will automatically be locked up for a fixed duration (set by governance) and automatically renewed at expiration.
-5. At any point, if the validator operator wants to update the consensus key or network/fullnode addresses, they can call stake::rotate_consensus_key and stake::update_network_and_fullnode_addresses.
-Similar to changes to stake, the changes to consensus key/network/fullnode addresses are only effective in the next epoch.
-6. Validator can request to unlock their stake at any time.
-However, their stake will only become withdrawable when their current lockup expires.
-This can be at most as long as the fixed lockup duration.
-7. After exiting, the validator can either explicitly leave the validator set by calling stake::leave_validator_set or if their stake drops below the min required, they would get removed at the end of the epoch.
-8. Validator can always rejoin the validator set by going through steps 2-3 again.
-9. An owner can always switch operators by calling stake::set_operator.
-10. An owner can always switch designated voter by calling stake::set_designated_voter.
+<br/> Validator lifecycle:<br/> 1.
+Prepare a validator node set up and call stake::initialize_validator<br/> 2.
+Once ready to deposit stake (or have funds assigned by a staking service in exchange for ownership capability),<br/> call stake::add_stake (or &#42;_with_cap versions if called from the staking service)<br/> 3.
+Call stake::join_validator_set (or _with_cap version) to join the active validator set.
+Changes are effective in<br/> the next epoch.<br/> 4.
+Validate and gain rewards.
+The stake will automatically be locked up for a fixed duration (set by governance) and<br/> automatically renewed at expiration.<br/> 5.
+At any point, if the validator operator wants to update the consensus key or network/fullnode addresses, they can<br/> call stake::rotate_consensus_key and stake::update_network_and_fullnode_addresses.
+Similar to changes to stake, the<br/> changes to consensus key/network/fullnode addresses are only effective in the next epoch.<br/> 6.
+Validator can request to unlock their stake at any time.
+However, their stake will only become withdrawable when<br/> their current lockup expires.
+This can be at most as long as the fixed lockup duration.<br/> 7.
+After exiting, the validator can either explicitly leave the validator set by calling stake::leave_validator_set<br/> or if their stake drops below the min required, they would get removed at the end of the epoch.<br/> 8.
+Validator can always rejoin the validator set by going through steps 2&#45;3 again.<br/> 9.
+An owner can always switch operators by calling stake::set_operator.<br/> 10.
+An owner can always switch designated voter by calling stake::set_designated_voter.

 -  [Resource `OwnerCapability`](#0x1_stake_OwnerCapability)